 Upper- or lower-division credit is determined by the teaching institution.
 The International Office determines whether upper-division credit will be awarded and records this on your Course Approval Form.

 The amount of credit awarded is determined by the teaching institution.
 A course unit at IWU is defined as the equivalent of 4 semester hours.
 Therefore, a 3-semester-hour study abroad course earns the equivalent of 0.75 IWU course units.
 A student carrying a 15-semester-hour course load while abroad will earn 3.75 IWU units for the semester’s study.
 In order for a course to fulfill a major, minor, or General Education requirement, it must carry at least 3 semester hours of credit.

 Credit earned through off-campus study is degree credit for graduation, but this does not guarantee that it may be applied towards major, minor, or General Education requirements.
-As part of the approval process, you are required to consult with the appropriate department chair/program director or the director of General Education to determine how your off-campus study credit will apply towards your degree program.
-You must complete the Course Approval Form, obtain the signatures of relevant department chairs and/or the director of the General Education program, and return it to the International Office by the required deadline.
+As part of the approval process, you are required to consult with the appropriate department chair/program director or the Registrar (for General Education courses) to determine how your off-campus study credit will apply towards your degree program.
+You must complete the Course Approval Form, obtain the signatures of relevant department chairs and/or the Registrar, and return it to the International Office by the required deadline.

 It is the prerogative of each department or program at IWU to determine whether or not to apply credit from off-campus study toward its requirements.
 Not all coursework is necessarily approved in advance; departments can require evaluation of certain courses upon your return from the program.
 It is always a good idea to return to IWU with copies of the course syllabi, reading lists, papers, and exams from off-campus study.